Defending Unauthorized Model Merging via Dual-Stage Weight Protection: Evaluation

 \textbf{Baselines.} Following prior work, PaRaMS~\cite{junhao2025disrupting} serves as the only proactive defense specifically designed against unauthorized model merging.
 Hence, we use PaRaMS as the sole baseline for quantitative comparison.

-\textbf{Implementation of \textsc{MergeGuard}.} In our implementation, the \textit{Density-Aware Finetuning} stage requires no additional hyperparameter tuning.
-The \textit{Adversarial Weight Negation} stage introduces two hyperparameters, $k'$ and $k$, controlling the proportion of preserved and perturbed layers, respectively.
-Unless otherwise stated, we set $k' = 10$ and $k = 0.1$ throughout all experiments. $\alpha$ in Eq.~\ref{eq: 1} is 0.01 and $\beta$ in \textit{Stage 2} is set to 1 in our experiments.
-The merging coefficients are determined by each model merging methods~\cite{wortsman2022model,ilharcoediting,yadav2023ties,yang2024adamerging,yu2024language}.
+\textbf{Implementation of \textsc{MergeGuard}.} Our implementation of the \textit{Density-Aware Finetuning} stage requires no additional hyperparameter tuning.
+The \textit{Adversarial Weight Negation} stage introduces two key hyperparameters: $k'$ and $k$, which control the proportion of preserved and perturbed layers, respectively.
+For all experiments, we maintain a fixed hyperparameter set of $k'=10$, $k=0.1$, $\alpha=0.01$, and $\beta=1$, eliminating the need for task-specific tuning.
+Merging coefficients are determined following the protocols of the respective model merging methods~\cite{wortsman2022model,ilharcoediting,yadav2023ties,yang2024adamerging,yu2024language}.